-Upon moving to MBPT (\(G_0W_0@{\rm GKS}\)), the results become very similar across tuning schemes (the MSE is close to zero for all three choices (\(0.01\), \(-0.03\), and \(-0.02\) eV) leading to very similar values of MAEs ($0.14 - 0.16$ eV) and MAREs ($1.34 - 1.47$\%).
+One can note that choice of tuning parameter strongly affects the KS-DFT (GKS) results, whereas its impact becomes much weaker after applying $G_0W_0$ corrections.
+At the KS-DFT (GKS) level, \(\omega_{\mathrm{eff}}\) produces the largest and clearly systematic overestimation of the IPs (MSE \(=0.32\) eV), together with comparatively large absolute errors (MAE \(=0.38\) eV; MARE \(=3.20\%\)).
+This is not surprising, since the \(\omega_{\mathrm{eff}}\) tuning scheme does not aim to reproduce any particular orbital energy.
+In contrast, \(\omega_{\mathrm{OTRSH}}\) substantially reduces the bias and improves the overall accuracy (MSE \(=-0.11\) eV; MAE \(=0.24\) eV; MARE \(=2.07\%\)).
+The best KS-DFT performance is achieved with $\omega_{\mathrm{HOMO}}$, as expected given its more sophisticated tuning procedure, yielding a near-zero mean signed error (MSE $=-0.03$ eV) and the smallest overall errors (MAE $=0.14$ eV; MARE $=1.32\%$).\\ Upon moving to MBPT (\(G_0W_0@{\rm GKS}\)), the results become very similar across tuning schemes (the MSE is close to zero for all three choices (\(0.01\), \(-0.03\), \(-0.02\), and \(-0.06\) eV) leading to very similar values of MAEs ($0.14 - 0.17$ eV) and MAREs ($1.34 - 1.65$\%).
 Notably, \(G_0W_0\) dramatically improves the \(\omega_{\mathrm{eff}}\) starting point (MAE reduced from \(0.38\) to \(0.14\) eV), indicating that the GW correction largely compensates for the KS-level overestimation.
 Meanwhile, because \(\omega_{\mathrm{HOMO}}\) already performs very well at the KS-DFT level, the additional \(G_0W_0\) step provides little further benefit and leaves the accuracy essentially unchanged within statistical variation.
 However, we recall that to obtain the $\omega_{HOMO}$ parameter values one requires to perform a complex, multi-step optimization process designed to align the HOMO energies from $G_0W_0@GKS(\omega)$ and $GKS(\omega)$ calculations.
 For this reason the $\omega_{HOMO}$ based IP $G_0W_0$ results are far more expensive to obtain in comparison to effective tuning counterpart.
 Thus, the close agreement of all $G_0W_0$ results underscores the effectiveness of the $\omega_{eff}$ scheme as a transferable black-box alternative to the more expensive optimally tuned RSHs.\\